roylines/node-epimetheus/README.md

 Epimetheus has only one method, instrument, and it has the following signature:
 ## instrument(server, options)

 The first argument represents the server of the middleware.

 The second argument is optional, and allows some configuration of epimetheus

 - `url` - the url on which to serve metrics.
 Defaults to `/metrics`.
+- `adminPort` - run metrics on another port.

+Supplying the `adminPort` option will start an internal server which will run on the specified port and only respond to metrics requests.

 See the following examples of use with [http](#http), [express](#express), [hapi](#hapi) and [restify](#restify).